Philip Courtenay (died 1406): Inheritance

 Philip had been very fortunate to receive property on the death of relatives.
 In 1357 he received the reversion of the manor of Moreton on the death of his brother, Thomas.
 In 1374 he had gained Broadwindsor and Cadleigh on the death of his brother, Sir Peter Courtenay, and the reversion of Honiton and Nuneham Courtenay, and East Coker.
 The Earl left him 100 marks in his will.
 In 1377, Sir Philip returned advowsons of Honiton and East Coker to Exeter Cathedral to construct a memorial to his father.
 His mother also left him seven manors from 1391 as well as her chapel.

 Philip was granted Powderham Castle by his mother upon her death in 1391, as well as seven other manors.
 He was succeeded by his son, Richard, Lord Chancellor and Bishop of Ireland, upon his death on 29 July 1406.
 At that time he held one manor and hamlet in Dorset; three manors and a moiety and three advowsons in Somerset; and seventeen manors and five advowsons in Devon with some smaller properties.
-He was valued in 1405 to have an income of £140 pa.
+He was valued in 1405 to have an income of £140 per annum.